Maine Court Records

 What is Maine Child Support?

-Child support in Maine constitutes a parental responsibility that requires parents to support their children financially.
-It involves regular payments to the primary caregiver whom the children spend most of their time with from the other parent.
-This monetary payment is usually used to address the children’s basic needs such as feeding and accommodation costs.
-The extent of these payments usually depends on the parents’ incomes, number of children and the court’s judgment.
+Child support in Maine generally constitutes a parental responsibility that requires parents to support their children financially.
+It involves regular payments to the primary caregiver with whom the children spend most of their time from the other parent.
+This monetary payment usually addresses the children’s basic needs, such as food and accommodation.
+The extent of these payments usually depends on the parents’ incomes, the number of children, and the court’s judgment.

-The child support court order that establishes the obligation must include information such as;
+The child support court order that establishes the obligation typically includes information such as:

 - The children’s names